 - 9.9.
 The settlement agreement

 - 10. How do I get my money after I settle my California car accident claim?

-You may also wish to review our article “What to Do After a Car Accident in Californa.”
+You may also wish to review our article “What to Do After a Car Accident in California.”

-After a motor vehicle accident in California, people should contact the following parties, in this order:
+After a motor vehicle accident in California, contact the following parties, in this order: